-Authorship: Each person listed as an Author should have participated sufficiently in the work, take public responsibility for the submitted manuscript, and agree to be accountable for all aspects related to its accuracy or integrity.
+Each person listed as an author should have participated sufficiently in the work, take public responsibility for the submitted manuscript, and agree to be accountable for all aspects related to its accuracy or integrity.
 This participation must include conception and design of the manuscript, data acquisition or data analysis and interpretation, drafting of the manuscript and/or revising it for critically important intellectual content, revision and final approval of the manuscript and statistical analysis, obtaining funding, administrative, technical, or material support, or supervision.

-Any person(s) who made substantial contributions to the work reported in the manuscript (i.e. technical help, writing/editing assistance) but does not meet the criteria for authorship should not be listed as an Author, but should instead be acknowledged in the "Acknowledgments" section, after their written permission to be named as been obtained.
+Any person(s) who made substantial contributions to the work reported in the manuscript (i.e. technical help, writing/editing assistance) but does not meet the criteria for authorship should not be listed as an Author, but should instead be acknowledged in the "Acknowledgments" section, after their written permission to be named has been obtained.
 The corresponding author should ensure that all co-authors have seen and approved the final version of the paper and have agreed to its submission for publication.

 Duties of editors

-Conflicts of interest: Editors recuse themselves from the review process when they have a conflict of interest or personal stake in the publication of a research work.
+Conflicts of interest: Editors recuse themselves from the review process when they have a conflict of interest or personal stake in the publication of research work.